Approximately 198 jobs during peak construction and 6 long-term jobs during operations with an emphasis on local job creation

 Desert Vine Wind Project Area

 The Desert Vine Wind Project will be located entirely on State-owned land currently managed for cattle grazing and will interconnect onto AEPCO’s network.
-The area of study shown on the map will be shrink-wrapped around the project design; it is anticipated that project infrastructure will occupy a few hundred acres, or approximately 1% of the area shown.
+The area of study shown on the map will be shrink-wrapped around the project design; it is anticipated that project infrastructure will occupy a few hundred acres, or less than 5% of the area shown.
 Given the minimal footprint associated with wind energy projects, grazing is a compatible land use that may continue throughout project operations.

 Repsol Renewables North America is Committed to Siting the Desert Vine Wind Project Responsibly and Safely